-In view of the international scarcity of lung ventilators due to high demand worldwide caused by the pandemic, the Brazilian industry has been moving to meet the national need.
+In view of the international lack of lung ventilators due to high demand worldwide caused by the pandemic, the Brazilian industry gathered to meet the national need.
 Our teams in Brazil, China and Taiwan mobilized themselves in a task force to save lives.
 They all endeavored to increase the production capacity of pulmonary ventilators of the company Magnamed in Brazil, a project which also had the collaboration of Suzano, Klabin, Flex, Fiat Chrysler, Embraer, and White Martins.
 Pulmonary ventilators are used in intensive care units for patients with severe symptoms of Covid-19.
-We are responsible for searching for suppliers in Asia, qualifying components, developing the electronic board, as well as negotiating terms and prices.
-We had the opportunity to facilitate the access to foreign motherboard manufacturers – this is a key component the operation of pulmonary ventilators.
-We also work to have access to the additional pieces, such as valves and transducers by finding alternatives to the original suppliers without availability in stock.
-The project aims to deliver 6,500 lung ventilators to the Ministry of Health in record time.
-Part of that goal has already been accomplished.
-More than 1,600 units have already been made available and, subsequently, distributed to hospitals throughout Brazil.
+We were responsible for looking for suppliers in Asia, qualifying components, developing the electronic board, as well as negotiating terms and prices.
+We had the opportunity to facilitate the access to foreign motherboard manufacturers – a key component of the operation of pulmonary ventilators.
+We also worked to get the additional pieces, such as valves and transducers, by finding alternatives to the original suppliers which were out of stock.
+The project aimed to deliver 6,500 lung ventilators to the Ministry of Health in record time.

 See some news articles on the subject:

-• Positivo Tecnologia joins other companies to produce lung ventilators (Jornal Nacional - Rede Globo– the major TV news show on the open Brazilian channels)
+• Positivo Tecnologia joins other companies to produce lung ventilators (Jornal Nacional - Rede Globo– the main TV news on the open Brazilian channels)

 • Government and companies take war action to increase respirator production (CNN Brasil)

 • Ministry of Health acquires 6,500 respirators manufactured in Brazil (Ministry of Health website)